microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/06-PuttingItTogether.md

  - 05 **Implementation**: Implementing a phased-in rollout of the completed solution based on findings from the previous phases
  - 06 **Handoff**: A post-mortem on the project with a discussion of future enhancements

-Throughout this module, if you want to leverage various templates, icons, stencils and other assets to assist you with each phase and also use these with your exercises, you can find them [here](https://github.com/microsoft/sqlworkshops/tree/master/ProjectResources).
+Throughout this module, if you want to leverage various project templates you can find them [here](https://github.com/microsoft/sqlworkshops/tree/master/ProjectResources), and the latest icons can be found [here](https://www.microsoft.com/en-us/download/confirmation.aspx?id=41937).
 These assets can also be used in your production workloads.

-For this module, you'll focus on a portion of the **Architecture Design Session** phase only.
+For this module, you'll spend some time determining the problem statement (**Discovery**), but the big focus will be on the **Architecture Design Session**.
 If you wish to develop your solution further after the course, you can use the assets above to complete all phases.

 This module is slightly different than the other modules in that you will work in groups to work through a problem, and then present your findings.
 If you are completing this workshop in a self-study fashion, you can still work through the problems as a learning exercise.